Akbar Hydari

 Sir Muhammad Akbar Nazar Ali Hydari, Sadr ul-Maham, PC (1869–1941) was an Indian politician.
 He served as the Prime Minister of Hyderabad State from 18 March 1937 to September 1941.

-Early life
+Early life and education

-Hydari was born on 8 November 1869 into a Sulaymani Bohra community of Muslims.
+Hydari was born on 8 November 1869 into a Sulaymani Bohra family of Muslims.
 His father was Seth Nazar Ali Hydari, a businessman based in Bombay.